Installing Solid Hardwood Floors

 There comes a point when the stapler will not fit near walls and we resort to the finish nailer again.
 If you've kept some longer straight boards for this area you'll see how much easier it is to finish off the area opposed to using random boards that are not straight.
 Through the larger open areas it becomes much easier to get a tight fitting floor because there's leverage in tapping them into place with the rubber side of the mallet.
 Pneumatic staplers also exert a good amount of force keeping those boards together too.

 For stubborn boards there are several options.
 One can either do it by hand with a long handled screwdriver, or invest in a tool called the power jack shown on the right.
 When nailing the final courses do so by blind nailing or nailing into the groove at a 45 degree angle.
 At one point it will be necessary to top nail the last few rows.

-The following segment deals with costs expected in a fictitious 1,000 square foot job where the material was purchased off the internet but installed by a local independent professional.
+The following segment deals with a July 2017 1,000 square foot job (finished pictures below) where the material was purchased from us but installed by a local independent professional in Chicago.
 Both material and labor costs are shown.
-Keep in mind installation labor will vary from one region to another and from one installer to another.
+Keep in mind, installation labor will vary from one region to another and from one installer to another.

-I've also chosen a one of the better manufactured brands with Muskoka, manufactured in Canada but available in the states and with some online dealers.
-The product itself is a ¾ inch by 3 ¼” wide solid hardwood with random lengths running 12 inches to 84.
+The product chosen was our Authentic American White Oak Reserve ¾ inch by 3 ¼” solid hardwood with random lengths running 12 inches to 96.
 The layout includes the foyer, living and dining room along with a hall.
 The master bedroom will also receive hardwood but not two additional bedrooms.

 The actual measurement on the job came in at 950 square feet.
 By adding in a 5% waste factor we’re up to 997.5 square feet.
-The Muskoka product itself is packaged at 20 square feet per carton, making the order 50 boxes or cartons or 1,014 square feet.
+The White Oak product itself is packaged at 26 square feet per carton, making the order 39 boxes or cartons or 1,014 square feet.

 Other materials needed for this job